 Does My Dog Have Rabies?

-Rabies is extremely serious, so keep an eye out for these symptoms: Does your dog seem anxious and irritable?
-Is your dog staggering and appear disoriented?
+Rabies is extremely serious, so keep an eye out for symptoms.
+Does your dog seem anxious and irritable?
+Is your dog staggering and do they appear disoriented?
 Is your dog eating unusual things?
-Is your dog suffering with seizures or paralysis of a limb?
+Is your dog suffering from seizures or paralysis of a limb?
 Does you dog appear sensitive to light, touch and sound?
 All of these are signs of rabies and require immediate attention.

 But what causes rabies?
 Rabies is contracted through the blood or saliva of another infected animal.
-Commonly from, bats, skunks, raccoons, rabbits, cats, and other dogs.
+Commonly, the illness is transmitted from bats, skunks, raccoons, rabbits, cats, and other dogs.
 It can even be contracted for a short period from the carcass of a dead animal.
 It is usually transmitted via a bite, but can also be passed by saliva coming into contact with an open wound.

 How Do I Treat My Dog’s Rabies?

-It can be helpful to read first hand accounts and to see frequently asked questions about rabies vaccines answered by our in-house vets.
+It can be helpful to read firsthand accounts and to see frequently asked questions about rabies vaccines here.